 To summarize, we made a fictitious house, in which a natural gas leakage is present.
 Using flow simulations (CFD), we calculated how natural gas transports through this residence, and whether concentrations exceeding the Lower Explosive Limit occur.

-Figure 5 Concentration of natural gas as a function over time
+Figure 5 Concentration of natural gas over time